 We immediately set you for a quick intake with our bankruptcy clerk to review your eligibility for Chapter 7 bankruptcy.
 At present, our office is focusing on Chapter 7 filings so we can efficiently serve our clients needs.
-After chatting with our clerk, she will set you a free consultation with the attorney so that you can sit down and talk about your concerns and the attorney can explain your options.
+After chatting with our clerk, she will set you a free consultation with the attorney so that you can talk about your concerns and the attorney can explain your options.
 We discuss whether bankruptcy is the right choice for you and explore other solutions.
-If you retain our services for bankruptcy, you will also meet with our bankruptcy case manager, who will walk you through each step of the process and help you gather the information we need to file your case.
+If you retain our services for bankruptcy, you will also continue to work with our bankruptcy clerk, who will help you gather the information we need to file your case.
 Unlike many bankruptcy firms, we are there for you each step of the way and available to answer your questions when you need us.
 We want your bankruptcy filing to lead to a successful fresh start.

 Our fees vary depending on the type and complexity of your case- generally Chapter 7 cases start at $1275.
-To begin, our minimum retainer is $100 and most of our clients will make payments on the remaining balance until it is paid in full.
+To begin, our minimum retainer is $200 and most of our clients will make payments on the remaining balance until it is paid in full.
 We generally ask that you pay in full within three months or before your case is filed whichever is sooner.
-Please note,the federal rules that govern bankruptcy do not allow us to accept payment after your case is filed- so we must be paid in full before we can file your case.
+Please note, the federal rules that govern bankruptcy do not allow us to accept payment after your case is filed- so we must be paid in full before we can file your case.